apache/airflow/docs/apache-airflow/core-concepts/debug.rst

   executor, it just runs all the tasks locally.
   By providing this argument, the DAG is executed using the executor configured in the Airflow environment.

+Additionally, if you don't wish to execute some subset of tasks in your local environment (e.g. dependency check sensors or cleanup steps), you can automatically mark them successful supplying a pattern matching their ``task_id`` in the ``mark_success_pattern`` argument.

 Comparison with DebugExecutor
 -----------------------------